jasminmayfield/color-palettes/README.md

 hex value.
 This will automatically trigger/update the background-color of the current base color you are working with, creating a new palette and/or color comparison.
 - Base colors can be lightened or darkened by changing the input value from 0.
 - Your work can be reset.
-It can also be saved, but only just once! (at this stage!).
+It can also be saved, but only just once! (at this stage!)

 ### A few notes / potential TODO list
 - Darkening your palette requires a negative integer, e.g. ` -80` will darken the